chiragatal/cook_eat/IMPLEMENTED_TESTS.md

    - Disables reaction buttons when user is not authenticated
    - Handles fetch errors gracefully
    - Shows user list when hovering over reaction with users

+8. **QuickReactions Component** (`__tests__/components/QuickReactions.test.tsx`)
+   - Renders loading state initially
+   - Fetches and displays reactions on mount
+   - Highlights reactions the user has made
+   - Toggles reaction when a reaction button is clicked
+   - Disables reaction buttons when user is not authenticated
+   - Shows user list when hovering over reaction with users
+   - Handles long press on mobile devices
+   - Handles fetch errors gracefully
+   - Shows reaction picker for authenticated users when no reactions exist

+9. **FullCalendar Component** (`__tests__/components/FullCalendar.test.tsx`)
+   - Renders loading state initially
+   - Fetches and displays recipes on mount
+   - Displays recipes for today
+   - Handles network errors gracefully
+   - Filters out recipes without cookedOn dates

+10. **RecipeList Component** (`__tests__/components/RecipeList.test.tsx`)
+    - Renders loading state initially
+    - Fetches and displays recipes on mount
+    - Displays category filter
+    - Displays search box
+    - Displays pagination controls
+    - Shows "Create Recipe" button when user is authenticated in MyRecipes view
+    - Does not show "Create Recipe" button in All Recipes view
+    - Shows edit and delete buttons for user recipes in MyRecipes view
+    - Handles fetch error gracefully
+    - Refreshes data when filter is changed
+    - Refreshes data when search query is submitted

 ## End-to-End Tests (Playwright)